JATOS/JATOS_docs/versioned_docs/version-3.9.1/Serving_the_Internet/JATOS-in-a-cluster.md

         averageUtilization: 100
 ```

+---

-### Shared volumes
+### Shared Volumes

-As said [before](/JATOS-in-a-cluster.html#things-to-know-before-running-jatos-in-a-multi-node-setup), JATOS, if running on multiple nodes, needs to share some folders.
-Translated to Kubernetes this means the _PersistentVolumeClaim_ needs the `accessMode`: `ReadWriteMany`.
+As mentioned [earlier](/JATOS-in-a-cluster.html#things-to-know-before-running-jatos-in-a-multi-node-setup), JATOS requires certain folders to be shared when running on multiple nodes.
+In Kubernetes, this means the _PersistentVolumeClaim_ must have `accessMode`: `ReadWriteMany`.

-Although many cloud provider have their own storage system to achieve this, we use a common _NFS_ storage.
-E.g. there is an easy-to-use [helm chart](https://helm.sh/) for this purpose: [nfs-server-provisioner](https://artifacthub.io/packages/helm/kvaps/nfs-server-provisioner).
-And since we want to run on _DigitalOcean_ we need the parameter `persistence.storageClass` set to `do-block-storage`.
+While many cloud providers have their own solutions for this, we will use a common _NFS_ storage in this example.
+For instance, there is an easy-to-use [helm chart](https://helm.sh/) for this purpose: [nfs-server-provisioner](https://artifacthub.io/packages/helm/kvaps/nfs-server-provisioner).
+If you are using _DigitalOcean_, set the parameter `persistence.storageClass` to `do-block-storage`.

 ```shell
 helm install nfs-server stable/nfs-server-provisioner --set persistence.enabled=true,persistence.storageClass=do-block-storage,persistence.size=11Gi
 ```

-Then in our [_jatos.yaml_](https://github.com/JATOS/JATOS_with_kubernetes/blob/main/jatos.yaml) the NFS storage is used in a `PersistentVolumeClaim`:
+In our [_jatos.yaml_](https://github.com/JATOS/JATOS_with_kubernetes/blob/main/jatos.yaml), the NFS storage is used in a `PersistentVolumeClaim`:

 ```yaml
 apiVersion: v1